 What is meant by law

-As a general rule, law in IPPs 10 and 11 means Queensland statutory instruments.
-It will also mean Commonwealth legislation, or a law of another state or territory, where the legislation applies to the Queensland government.
+As a general rule, law means Queensland statutory instruments.
+It will also mean Commonwealth legislation, or a law of another state or territory, where the legislation applies in Queensland.

 Natural justice is an exception to this rule.
-The obligation to accord natural justice is one of the fundamental underpinnings of government decision making.
-The failure to accord it is one of the grounds on which a decision may be overturned on judicial review.
-The High Court has said that the obligation to accord natural justice is either:
+The obligation to accord natural justice is one of the fundamental underpinnings of government decision making and the failure to accord it is one of the grounds on which a decision may be overturned on judicial review.

-If it is necessary to use or disclose personal information in order to fully accord natural justice, then that use or disclosure will be authorised under IPP 10(1)(c)/11(1)(d).
+If it is necessary to use or disclose personal information in order to fully accord natural justice, then that use or disclosure will be authorised under these exceptions.

 Required or authorised under a law